Skip to main content

 • Early termination fee – Typically, invoice factoring companies that offer the best rates and service generally require a signed factoring contract ranging from 1 to 3 years.
 Having a defined commitment period allows the factor to provide the lowest cost for their services.
 If for any reason, the client wants to cancel the factoring agreement, a reputable factoring company will allow it and charge an early termination fee to compensate for the loss of projected revenues.
 The absence of an early termination fee in a factoring contract is a red flag to be questioned.
 Before signing any factoring agreement, ensure you understand the costs to exit the funding relationship; otherwise, your company will be obligated to live out the factoring contract to its expiry date.

-The above examples from the eCapital business model represents a typical range of additional fees that could be included in a freight transportation factoring agreement.
+The above examples from the eCapital business model represents a typical range of factoring fees that could be included in a freight transportation factoring agreement.
 These fees, if included, would be clearly stated in the contract.
-However, depending on the factor you choose, they are not the only additional fees that may surface in your factoring agreement.
-To help you understand what other fees to look for within your contract, the following is an index of additional fees that may be encountered when dealing with an invoice factoring company.
-Learning about these fees will help you assess and identify a good factoring contract when you see it.
+However, depending on the factor you choose, they are not the only factoring fees that may surface in your factoring agreement.
+To help you understand what other factoring fees to look for within your contract, the following is an index of additional factoring fees that may be encountered when dealing with an invoice factoring company.
+Learning about these factoring fees will help you assess and identify a good factoring contract when you see it.

 • Credit check fees – The factoring company is likely to perform credit checks on your customer base at the start of the factoring contract.
-Your factor may pass on the cost for performing this due diligence as a Credit Check Fee.
+Your factor may pass on the cost for performing this due diligence as an additional factoring fee.

 • Credit management (service) fee – Throughout the factoring contract, the factor will monitor and verify the creditworthiness of your new and existing customers.
 If a customer has a history of late or missed payments, or if the average time to pay increases, this customer’s invoices may not be approved for financing.
-Some factoring companies charge a fee for this effort.
+Some factoring companies charge an additional factoring fee for this effort.

 • Same-day funding fee – Invoices paid within 24 hours is a standard feature provided by most reputable factoring companies.
-Some factors charge a fee to deliver same day funding.
+Some factors charge an additional factoring fee to deliver same day funding.

 • Misdirected payment fees and missing notation fees – Any payments incorrectly made to your business from invoices sold to the factor must be redirected to the factoring company.
-If your company cashes a misdirected payment, the funds must be returned, and a fee will be charged.
+If your company cashes a misdirected payment, the funds must be returned, and an additional factoring fee will be charged.

-• Renewal fee – If you have an existing factoring contract, the factor may charge you to renew your account each year.
+• Renewal fee – If you have an existing factoring contract, the factor may charge you an additional factoring fee to renew your account each year.

 Know your rates and fees